-The CAPT interrupt flag is cleared automatically after reading the low byte of the Compare/Capture (TCBn.CCMP) register.
+The CAPT Interrupt flag is automatically cleared after the low byte of the Compare/Capture (TCBn.CCMP) register has been read.
 An OVF interrupt and event is generated when the CNT value is MAX.

 This mode requires TCB to be configured as an event user and is explained in the Events section.